tomwaldin/Cost-Reporting-Genie/README.md

 - ⚠️ Cannot perform granular cost attribution on shared compute (e.g., warehouses, all-purpose clusters)
 - 💰 Costs will reflect your usage at **list prices**, unless your account has `system.billing.account_prices` enabled (currently in **Private Preview** for AWS & GCP)
 - 🚫 Cannot yet provide specific optimization recommendations to reduce cost
--  🎓 If your workspace has **Genie Research Agent** enabled, use *Research Agent mode* for deeper insights on exploratory questions.
+-  🎓 If your workspace has **Genie Research Agent** enabled, use *Research Agent mode* for deeper insights on exploratory questions

 ## Installation Instructions

-* Users can import the JSON file (found in this folder) into their workspace of choice using Genie Import/Export APIs (Beta)
+* Add a Databricks SQL Warehouse ID as a field to the JSON file (found in this folder)
-* Genie Import/Export API instructions are here - https://docs.databricks.com/api/workspace/genie/createspace
+* Create the Genie Space using the [Genie Import/Export APIs](https://docs.databricks.com/api/workspace/genie/createspace) (Beta).
+The content of the JSON file is the body of the request
 * Note on prerequisites: User should have system table access to run the Genie space

 ## Support